 In addition to its ongoing exhibitions, including the spectacular Grand Hall and First Peoples Hall, each year the Museum presents a number of outstanding exhibitions focusing on Canadian and world history and civilizations.
 These exhibitions include those developed by the Museum as well as many produced by other Canadian or international institutions.
-The Museum is also home to the Canadian Children’s Museum, a 500-seat theatre and a 295-seat movie theatre equipped with a giant 3D screen and a giant dome.
+The Museum is also home to the Canadian Children’s Museum, a 500-seat theatre and the CINÉ+, a 295-seat movie theatre equipped with a giant 3D screen and a giant dome.
 Online, the Canadian Museum of History presents a number of excellent virtual exhibitions, including the Virtual Museum of Canada and the Virtual Museum of New France.

 Research activities are concentrated in the fields of history, archaeology, ethnology and cultural studies.
 The National Collection consists of more than four million artifacts, specimens, works of art, written documents, and sound and visual recordings.
 More than 218,000 artifacts in the collection are accessible in an online database.

 The Canadian Museum of History has roughly 25,000 square metres of display space, spread over four floors in its Museum Building.

 Through our rich collection of publications, we hope to bring the Museum a bit closer to our fellow Canadians and to interested readers around the world.

 The Museums Act begins with the following declaration: